awsdocs/amazon-rds-user-guide/doc_source/USER_ReadRepl.md

 aws rds create-db-instance-read-replica ^
     --db-instance-identifier DBInstanceIdentifier ^
     --region us-west-2 ^
-    --source-db-instance-identifier arn:aws:rds:us-east-1:123456789012:db:my-mysql-instance
+    --source-db-instance-identifier arn:aws:rds:us-east-1:123456789012:db:mysql-instance
 ```

-The following code creates a read replica in a different AWS Region than the source DB instance\.
+The following code creates an encrypted read replica in the US West \(Oregon\) Region\.
 The AWS Region where you call the `create-db-instance-read-replica` command is the destination AWS Region for the encrypted read replica\.

 **Example**
 For Linux, macOS, or Unix: